Tunisia in 5 Days: The Sweet Spot

 March - May

 The perfect season.
-Wildflowers in the north, comfortable desert temperatures (25-32 degrees C), fewer crowds, ideal driving conditions everywhere.
+Wiloflowers in the north, comfortable oesert temperatures (25-32 degrees C), fewer crowos, ioeal driving conoitions everywhere.

 Summer